wyenox/image_viewer/Appendix/Moly Kit Integration/2 - Current Image as Conversation Context/README.md

     }

     // The only method we are truly working with.
-    // This methods takes a list a messages and sends it to the given bot. fn send(
+    // This method takes a list of messages and sends it to the given bot. fn send(
         &mut self,
         bot_id: &BotId,